 In order to maintain harmony and a positive atmosphere, all volunteers must abide by the following rule: Under NO circumstances may any volunteer contact other parent(s)/guardian(s) or individuals for non-supportive, negative or derogatory communication.
 If there is a concern, it must be addressed with the teacher(s) first at the appropriate time.
-If not satisfied after this communication the parent/guardian shall contact the principal.

-Failure to follow these procedures can constitute loss of privilege to volunteer in classes.
-Parent(s)/guardian(s)

-have many opportunities to volunteer their time both at school and at home.
-Volunteer sign-ups will be available at the Open House before school starts and during Back to School Night in late September.
-Other opportunities are announced throughout the school year.
-Parent(s)/guardian(s) are required to log the volunteer hours via computer.
+If not satisfied after this communication the parent/guardian shall contact the principal.Failure to follow these procedures can constitute loss of privilege to volunteer in classes.
+Parent(s)/guardian(s) have many opportunities to volunteer their time both at school and at home.Volunteer opportunities are announced throughout the school year.
+Parent(s)/guardian(s) are required to log the volunteer hours via computer on the PTSP website (northbayhaven.org).
 These hours are recorded monthly so be sure to log in the month that you worked the hours.
 Parent(s)/guardian(s) are required to volunteer 20 hours per family per year or prorated to two hours a month if their children are accepted after school has begun.
 We appreciate the additional hours beyond the required 20 that many of you will contribute.
 This helps the school, your child and all children at North Bay Haven.